-The names and particulars of the directors of the company during or since the end of the financial year ended 30 June 2020, are:-
+The names and particulars of the directors of the company during or since the end of the financial year ended 30 June 2022, are:-

-Graham Reveleigh - Non-Executive Director
+Graham Reveleigh Non-Executive Director

 Qualifications - BSc.
-MSc, M. Aus IMM.
+MSc, Fellow Aus IMM.

 Experience - Mr Reveleigh is a professional geologist and has over 50 years' experience in the resources industry both in Australia and overseas.
 Early in his career, he worked in the oil industry, then spent most of his career in exploration, mine management and construction in the mineral industry.
 Mr Reveleigh has had extensive experience in petroleum in recent years as a director of Drillsearch Energy Limited and its Canadian subsidiary.
-He is a Member of the Australasian Institute of Mining and Metallurgy and a member of the Petroleum Exploration Society of Australia.
+He is a Fellow of the Australasian Institute of Mining and Metallurgy.
 He was appointed a director and chairman in 2005.